-On a similar note, make sure you give yourself plenty of breaks from job hunting – reading endless job descriptions and firing off countess emails can get tiresome.
+On a similar note, make sure you give yourself plenty of breaks from job hunting – reading endless job descriptions and firing off countless emails can get tiresome.
 This will give you a chance to clear your head and think about something else for a while.
 Use this time to exercise, see friends, read a book and just generally give yourself a break.

 4. Set goals and time limits

-If you spend every free moment of the day searching for jobs, you're going to burnout.
+If you spend every free moment of the day searching for jobs, you're going to burn out.
 Instead, set yourself time limits for how long you’ll spend searching and applying each day.
 You could also set yourself goals such as ‘find and apply for three jobs you really want each week’.

 This can help to keep you on track and show you your progress.
 This way you won’t become overwhelmed but you’ll know you're making positive steps towards finding a job.

 The job search isn't always easy and if you're having a particularly tough time of it, be sure to reward yourself for all the wins, no matter how big or small.
 If you’ve hit your job application target for the week - great!
 Been invited for an interview?
 That’s a big deal, so give yourself a pat on the back.

 Even if your applications or interviews are unsuccessful, remember that you're making strides and you're doing great.
 Just keep going.

 6. Talk to other people

 Sometimes voicing your concerns and frustrations can help to make you feel a whole lot better.
 Keeping stuff bottled up never helps, it can become overwhelming and consuming.

 From your sister to your best friend or even other job hunters online, there are plenty of people out there that you can talk to and doing so can really help to lift some of the anxiety surrounding the job hunt.